fusor/apb-examples/experimental/rhscl-postgresql-apb/README.md

 rhscl-postgresql-apb
 ======================

-An apb for deploying [PostgreSQL](https://www.postgresql.org).
+An APB for deploying [PostgreSQL](https://www.postgresql.org).

 ## What it does
-* Deploys 1 postgresql container.
+* Deploys 1 PostgreSQL container.
+* Allows the user to select how the APB should manage the APB. you can select to generate a new user and use that user for all bindings, or you can generate new users for each binding.
+* If you have selected multiple users for bindings, then on unbind then the user will be deleted from the database.
+* This is achieved by launching the APB on bind and unbind.

 ## Requirements
 * ```launch_apb_on_bind: true``` must be set for the broker if you want to create multiple users for each bind.